-- 2.1 It is recommended that Elected Members: - a note that the overall General Fund 2017/2018 projected revenue outturn as at 30 September 2017 is an overspend of £1,732,000 against the adjusted 2017/2018 Revenue Budget compared with an overspend of £2.0m at August 2017. - b note that the Housing Revenue Account as at 30 September 2017 is projecting a breakeven position against the adjusted HRA 2017/2018 Revenue Budget. - c agree that the Council Management Team will take every reasonable action to ensure that the 2017/2018 Revenue expenditure is below or in line with the adjusted Revenue Budget. - d instruct the Executive Director of Corporate Services in conjunction with the Council Management Team to continue to monitor the Council's 2017/2018 projected revenue outturn.
+- 2.1 It is recommended that Elected Members: - a note that the overall General Fund 2017/2018 projected revenue outturn as at 30 November 2017 is a breakeven position against the adjusted 2017/2018 Revenue Budget.
+The latest projected outturn is £1,732,000 lower compared with the position reported at 31 October 2017. - b note that the Housing Revenue Account as at 30 November 2017 is projecting a breakeven position against the adjusted HRA 2017/2018 Revenue Budget. - c agree that the Council Management Team will take every reasonable action to ensure that the 2017/2018 Revenue expenditure is below or in line with the adjusted Revenue Budget. - d instruct the Executive Director of Corporate Services in conjunction with the Council Management Team to continue to monitor the Council's 2017/2018 projected revenue outturn.